What is teenage depression?

 If you’re unsure, your GP will be able to guide you to the most appropriate services for your family.

 Depression is no-one’s fault, even if it seems to run in your family.
 Many factors influencing depression will be outside your control.
 But there’s a lot you can do every day to foster your child’s mental health and reduce your child’s risk.

 If your child is suffering from depression, there are important things you can do to help in your everyday family life.

 Physical health and wellbeing

 - Encourage your child to make healthy food and drink choices.
 Make sure you have a variety of healthy foods in the cupboard and fridge, and offer tasty and nutritious options at meals.

 - Get your child to do some regular physical activity.
 Staying physically active can help to improve your child’s mental health.
 It might be as simple as taking a 10-minute walk every day to start with.

 - Encourage your child to get enough sleep.
-If your child is having trouble sleeping, try not to let him nap during the day regardless of how tired he feels.
-Help him make time for relaxing activities before bedtime and encourage him to avoid screen time in the hour before bed.
+If your child is having trouble sleeping, try not to let them nap during the day regardless of how tired they feel.
+Help your child make time for relaxing activities before bedtime and encourage your child to avoid screen time in the hour before bed.